 - And you have a hard time walking a short distance or climbing stairs.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2013 Consumer Reports.
+Use of this report is at your own risk. © 2016 Consumer Reports.
 Developed in cooperation with the Society for Vascular Medicine.